Beating The Aging Process

 [ DR ] Should one increase their training intensity as they age, or is it a better option to cut back and include more rest and relaxation to enhance recovery?

 [ TC ] This all depends on the person's health and well being.
 But, no, I don't believe in cutting back as long as you are maintaining a proper balance and are not lifting excessively heavy and are sure to follow a good nutrition program you are good to go.
-I would be more than happy to create a diet and exercise plan for you to follow: please visit my website for more details.

 [ DR ] How hard is it for you to maintain your shape now that you are 'middle aged'?
 Compared to when you were in your 20s and early 30s what must you now do to stay ahead of the game?